 Food for Constipation

 Different foods can help for different reasons.
-Some foods contain a lot of fiber, which can help to add bulk to your poop – making it bigger.
+High fiber foods help to add bulk to your poop – making it bigger.
 Other foods contain nutrients, like magnesium, which helps to increase the amount of water in your intestines, which helps to kickstart peristalsis.
 Make sense?

 Before you reach for a box of laxatives, which should be an absolute last resort, here are a few foods you should fill your cart with to get you more regular.